darya-shynkevich/software-engineering/1. Software Engineering/3. Database/OLAP/Base.md

 ![Pasted image 20230604124305](../../../_Attachments/Pasted%20image%2020230604124305.png)
 The OLTP systems are usually expected to be highly available and to process transactions with low latency, since they are often critical to the operation of the business.

-*A data warehouse, by contrast, is a separate database that analysts can query, without affecting OLTP operations.*
+*A [[Data Warehouse]], by contrast, is a separate database that analysts can query, without affecting OLTP operations.*

-The **data warehouse** contains a read-only copy of the data in all the various OLTP systems in the company.
-Data is extracted from OLTP databases (using either a periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the data warehouse.
+The **[[Data Warehouse]]** contains a read-only copy of the data in all the various OLTP systems in the company.
+Data is extracted from OLTP databases (using either a periodic data dump or a continuous stream of updates), transformed into an analysis-friendly schema, cleaned up, and then loaded into the [[Data Warehouse]].
 This process of getting data into the warehouse is known as ***Extract–Transform–Load (ETL)***

 ![Pasted image 20230604124518](../../../_Attachments/Pasted%20image%2020230604124518.png)